chrisbromn/content-ops-starter/content/pages/index.md

         subtitle: The Distance
         text: >
           The 5K run or 3.1 miles is a popular racing distance accessible to most runners of all ability with the average time at around 24mins.
-To go sub 20 requires a combination of speed, endurance, and efficient pacing.
+          Sub 20 requires a combination of speed, endurance, and efficient pacing.
         actions: []
         elementId: null